Imagine it’s the middle of the night, and you start craving a midnight snack, probably a sandwich.

-Roaches are known to leave a trail of feces as they scurry around, which looks like ground coffee.
+Roaches leave a trail of faeces as they scurry around, which looks like ground coffee.

-See these pics of cockroach feces to identify them easily.
+See these pics of cockroach faeces to identify them easily.

-With lots of roaches hiding in several spots in your home, the oily smell tends to linger all over the place.
+With many roaches hiding in several spots in your home, the oily smell lingers all over the place.

 This is one of the most important signs of an infestation.

-Once you saw a cockroach gliding around during the day, then you should take immediate action.
+You should take immediate action once you saw a cockroach gliding around during the day.

 Roaches are nocturnal and always love to move out to scavenge at night, and for a cockroach to leave its hidden spot during the day means the nest has become overcrowded.